mrrfid/fluidefi/README.md

 ### FLUIDEFI DEVELOPER TOOLS
-The FLUIDEFI RESTful API calls are fully documented and can be tested with 27 different programming language/frameworks using [FLUIDEFI on Postman](https://documenter.getpostman.com/view/7779070/TzXumzPL)
+The FLUIDEFI RESTful API calls are fully documented and can be tested with 27 different programming language/frameworks using [FLUIDEFI API Documentation](https://analytics.fluidefi.com/api/docs/)

 ### FLUIDEFI SUPPORT